Persepolis: Inscriptions and ancient accounts

+The earliest known source for the role of Thaïs is the historian Cleitarchus, who was quoted by Athenaeus:

 And did not Alexander the Great have with him Thais, the Athenian hetaira?
 Cleitarchus speaks of her as having been the cause for the burning of the palace at Persepolis.
 After Alexander's death, this same Thais was married to Ptolemy, the first king of Egypt.